Jarmos-san/resets.css/README.md

 knowledge.
 So, if you notice something missing or have a better idea for something please do not hesitate to open a PR!

+## Why you might want to reset the CSS

+Resetting a browser's CSS where your project will be viewed from ensures a consistent starting point for styling, eliminating browser-specific variations and promoting semantic markup.
+This practice will save you a lot of headaches in the later part of development when you want to have a unified look for your project across all browsers since each browser has its own default CSS that might override the one from your projects.

 ## Usage Terms & Conditions

 The project is licensed under the terms & conditions (T&Cs) for the MIT license.